celia-brt/sydney-restaurants-sql/README.md

-# Sydney Restaurant Investment Analysis
+# Sydney Restaurant Investment Analysis (2026)

 ## 📊 Interactive Dashboard
 🔗 [View on Tableau Public](https://public.tableau.com/app/profile/celia.breteau/viz/DashboardSydneyRestaurantInvestment/DashboardinvestmentrestaurantsSydney)

 ## The Question
-You have $500,000 and you want to open a restaurant in Sydney.
-Where do you go?
-Bondi for the beach crowd?
-CBD for the foot traffic?
-Manly for the tourists?
+Sydney's restaurant scene is one of the most competitive in Australia.
+If you were opening one tomorrow, where would you have the best shot at succeeding, and why?

 I analysed 388 restaurants across 20 Sydney suburbs to find out.